Skip to content

 Network Archipelago — Physical locations connected by shared governance.
 The digital network acquires real-world nodes — co-living spaces, co-working hubs, event venues — creating a network of places linked by shared values rather than shared geography.

 Network State — A community with the capacity for collective action, verified on-chain, that exercises sovereignty over some domain.
-This is the most ambitious vision — but the intermediate stages are already producing real value.
+This is the most ambitious vision — and by 2026 it is also the most contested.

 The internet itself is a commons — but one that has been progressively enclosed by platform monopolies extracting rent from users who create the value.
 The regenerative response is building digital commons that resist enclosure:

 The commons is not only digital.
-Physical commons — shared spaces, tools, and resources — are experiencing a renaissance:
+Physical commons — shared spaces, tools, and resources — are both growing and being newly threatened:

 The Nordic Model as Evidence